Introduction

 Inference Acceleration: Cache for Two-Step Editing

-The biggest win came from caching—specifically, DBCache from Cache-DiT.
-With only two denoising steps, every unnecessary block execution is proportionally expensive.
+The biggest gain came from caching, specifically DBCache from Cache-DiT.
+With only two denoising steps, every unnecessary block execution becomes disproportionately expensive.

 Key implementation choices: